Spectrum of two-flavored spin-zero heavy dibaryons in lattice QCD: Results

-Similar to the case of heavy deuteron in Ref.~\cite{Junnarkar:2019equ}, the relevant spin-3/2 NI-energy levels are also considered which in some cases are found to be the lowest non-interacting energy levels.
-In all cases, there is only one spin-1/2 level and two spin-3/2 levels either of two Omega baryons or of two two-flavor spin-3/2 baryons, as are shown in Table~\ref{tab:diblist}.
+Similar to the case of heavy deuteron in Ref.~\cite{Junnarkar:2019equ}, the relevant spin-3/2 NI-energy levels composed of two Omega baryons are also considered which in some cases are found to be the lowest non-interacting energy levels.
+In all cases, there is only one level composed of two spin-1/2 Omega baryons and two levels either of two spin-3/2 Omega baryons or of two two-flavor spin-3/2 baryons, as are shown in Table~\ref{tab:diblist}.
 In each dibaryon channel, all three levels are computed, and the lowest NI-energy level is identified accordingly and is shown in the third column of Table~\ref{tab:diblist}.
 To find possible existence of a bound state we compare such lowest NI-energy levels with the ground state of dibaryons obtained with the operators mentioned in Eq. (\ref{eq:dibops}).
 We look at these NI-energy levels in more detail for the case of bottom-charm dibaryons which are listed in the first three rows of Table \ref{tab:diblist}.